TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

 ### Fulfilling Constraints

-> 1) The Audio amplifier shall be supplied a minimum of 2.5 V and maximum of 5.5 V from the power supply
+> 1) The Audio amplifier shall be supplied a minimum of 8.0 V and maximum of 18.0 V from the power supply

-  The design for the power system will ensure that a minimum of 2.5 Volts will be supplied to the system.
-According to the datasheet for the SSM2377[1], the amplifier can operate off a single supply voltage from 2.5 - 5.5 Volts.
+  The design for the power system will ensure that a minimum of 8.0 Volts will be supplied to the system.
+According to the datasheet for the AA-AB32231[1], the amplifier can operate off a single supply voltage from 8.0 - 18.0 Volts.
+The typical power used is 12 volts and that will be the amount that the amplifier is operated at for this design.

-> 2) The audio amplifier and speaker shall be able to output at a minimum frequency range of 100Hz-17Khz
+> 2) The audio amplifier and speaker shall be able to output at a minimum frequency range of 1KHz-17Khz

-  The CDS-27204-L1006 speaker has an operating range of 850Hz-20Khz [8] and the pmod AMP2 has an operating range of 20Hz-20Khz [3].
+  The CSS-10246-304 speaker has an operating range of 110Hz-20Khz [8] and the AA-AB32231 has an operating range of 20Hz-20Khz [3].
 Both of these specifications fit the constraint and will allow the output system to account for the wide    range of potential sounds that will come through the wall.

-  >3) The audio amplifier shall be able to deliver at least 2.0 W of continuous power at its output According the data sheet of the SSM2377 amplifier[1], it is about to deliver a continuous power of 2.5 W to a load of 4Ω.
-The selected speaker has an input impedence of 4Ω and a input power requirement of 2 W, meaning this amplifier well fulfills the constraint required by the speaker.
+  >3) The audio amplifier shall be able to deliver at least 10.0 W of continuous power at its output According the data sheet of the AA-AB32231 amplifier[1], it is able to deliver a continuous power of 16 W mono to a load of 4Ω.
+The selected speaker has an input impedence of 4Ω and a input power rating of 10 W, with its max being 15 W, meaning this amplifier well fulfills the constraint required by the speaker.

 > 4) The speaker shall have a minimum input impedance 4Ω

-   The SSM2377 amplifier is capable of driving a 4Ω load from a 5V power supply, and the OCDS-27204-L1006 speaker has an input impedence of 4Ω, meaning the system will easily be able to drive the speaker.
+   The AA-AB32231 amplifier is capable of driving a 4Ω load from a 8-18V power supply, and the CSS-10246-304 speaker has an input impedence of 4Ω, meaning the system will easily be able to drive the speaker.

 > 5) System shall have a primary output speaker that generates acoustic sounds based on its analog input from the system